Best Mobile Payment Apps

 Asking for money owed to you can be annoying and frustrating — not to mention downright awkward.
 Thanks to money apps, long gone are the days when you’d have to nudge a friend for that $20 they owe you for dinner the other night, or hold your breath, waiting for the rent check from your roommate to drop into your bank account.

-Apps and online money platforms make it easier than ever to transfer money to friends and family.
-All you need to do is link a bank account, credit card, or debit card to the app, and you can transfer money to instantly split that bar tab or Netflix bill.
+Apps and online money transfer platforms make it easier than ever to send money to friends and family.
+All you need to do is link a bank account, credit card, or debit card to the app, and you can transfer money to instantly pay rent or kick in for your mother's birthday present.